 Frequently Asked Questions

 There are numerous environmental issues caused by excessive printing related to deforestation for the paper needs and filling of landfills for used toner cartridges and old, worn-out printers.
 Shippensburg University instituted a print allowance in order to help reduce the impact to our environment and to make effective use of our resources, thereby containing the costs of making printing available to our students.
-There are over 2.5 million pages printed to computer lab printers each year, and over 11 million pages printed to all campus network printers in the same time frame.
-Instituting a print allowance will help to keep the costs of paper, toner, and printer maintenance under control, and will also greatly assist in conserving resources.
-It can also help deter those who abuse lab printing privileges by printing excessive quantities of documents.
+Instituting a print allowance has helped keep the costs of paper, toner, and printer maintenance under control, and has also greatly assisted in conserving resources.
+It also helps deter those who abuse lab printing privileges by printing excessive quantities of documents.

-You may check your print balance at anytime by swiping your Shippensburg University ID card at any print release station.
-Print release stations can be found in each of our public labs, including MCT 054, MCT 158, CUB 124, Grove Hall 108, Shippen Hall 240, and the Library.
+You may also check your print balance at any time by swiping your Shippensburg University ID card at any print release station.
+Print release stations can be found in each of our public computer labs, including MCT 054, CUB 124, Grove Hall 108, Shippen Hall 240, and the Library.
 Stations are also installed in many departmental labs.

 The print allowance was designed to conserve resources and save computer lab operating costs.
 Based on recent studies at Shippensburg University, only a very small percentage of students actually exceed the print allowance in a given semester.
 The print allowance also helps to limit the printing of students who may have previously abused their lab printing privileges by printing an excessive amount of pages.